Assassin's Apprentice

-Plot summary
+Plot

 A six-year-old boy is taken by his maternal grandfather to the Farseers' army base in Moonseye, the Six Duchies' outpost on the border of the Mountain Kingdom.
 His grandfather says he is King-in-Waiting Chivalry's bastard son.
 The boy is brought to Prince Verity, the second Son of King Shrewd who is currently in command of Moonseye.
-Verity orders that the boy be given into the care of Burrich, Chivalry's right-hand man and stableman, who calls the boy, who does not know his own name, "Fitz."
+Verity orders that the boy be given into the care of Burrich, Chivalry's right-hand man and stableman, who calls the boy (who does not know his own name) "Fitz".
 With Burrich, Fitz travels to Buckkeep, the seat of the Farseer throne.
 Before Fitz arrives, Chivalry abdicates from the post of King-in-Waiting so that there will not be uncertainty about his bastard son's claim to the throne.
 Chivalry retires to the royal holdings of Withywoods with his wife Lady Patience without ever meeting Fitz.
 Chivalry's and Verity's younger half-brother, Prince Regal, despises Fitz and treats him badly when he arrives.

 Burrich is left with the task of raising Fitz and trains him as a stable boy.
 Fitz is treated poorly for being a bastard, so he becomes a close friend of a young dog named Nosy.
 Fitz possesses what is known as Wit, an ancient and distrusted magic which allows him to communicate telepathically with animals.
 He 'bonds' with Nosy, but this is discovered by Burrich.
 With apparent disgust, he takes Nosy away, thus breaking the bond, and warns Fitz not to use the Wit, which is widely seen as a perversion.
 The only other companionship Fitz finds is with children living in Buckkeep town — in particular, a girl called Molly.

-Fitz is desperately lonely and seemingly has no prospects, but he catches the attention of King Shrewd, who sees that a bastard can be either a threat or an asset to the royal line.
+Fitz is desperately lonely and seemingly has no prospects.
+However, he catches the attention of King Shrewd, who sees that a bastard can be either a threat or an asset to the royal line.
 Fitz swears fealty to the king.
 He is taken into the castle proper and is schooled, taught combat skills, and develops a sense of loyalty to the Farseer line, especially King-in-Waiting Verity.
-One night he is introduced to a recluse named Chade, who is a skilled assassin and spy.
+One night he is introduced to a recluse named Chade Fallstar, who is a skilled assassin and spy.
 Fitz agrees to secretly learn Chade's skills and complete minor assassin work for King Shrewd.
 Meanwhile, Chivalry dies when thrown from a horse, but it is strongly suspected that Queen Desire, King Shrewd's second wife and Regal's mother, has had him assassinated.
 The widowed Lady Patience arrives at Buckkeep, where she and Fitz become close, and he adopts the name "FitzChivalry."
 Lady Patience gives Fitz a puppy, which he names Smithy and secretly forms a Wit bond with.